wangdayong228/conflux-doc-public/wallet-provider-intro.md

 *it is optional*

 ## Others
-Due to some dapp is released and interact with protal, so suggest wallets to compatible with portal provider API.
+Due to some dapp is released and interact with protal, so suggest wallets to compatible with portal provider API. **And it is optional**.
 ### Portal provider supported methods and properties

 #### Methods relay on EIP-1193 old version
-Portal currently relay on old EIP-1193 version for rpc request, suggest to update follow new EIP-1193
+Portal currently relay on old EIP-1193 version for rpc request, suggest Portal to update follow new EIP-1193
 - send(options, callback) (To Be Replaced)
 - sendAsync(options, callback)
 - on(eventName, callback)

-#### Shortcut for EIP-1102
+#### Shortcut method for EIP-1102
-portal currently relay on old EIP-1102 version for account requests, and it is a quick access method for rpc request_accounts
+portal currently relay on old [EIP-1102](https://eips.ethereum.org/EIPS/eip-1102) version for account requests, and it is a quick access method for rpc request_accounts
 - enable()

-#### Shortcut for send
+#### Shortcut method for send
 - call(method, ...params)

 #### Deprecated methods
 - autoRefreshOnNetworkChange (To Be Removed)

 #### Propertis
 portal supported properties, some of them are deprecated and will remove in later version.
+We suggest to support `requestId` and `isConnected`

 - isConfluxPortal
 - networkVersion (Deprecated)